KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

                              inactive.
       -i, --interactive      If set, presents list of users from which one can be chosen.
+      -n, --no-verify        Disable verification prompt before the operation is executed.
       -h, --help             Show this message and exit.